huonglt/seek/README.md

 # SEEK - Job Ads Checkout system
 This is a nodejs http server app to handle checkout requests from recruiters who are SEEK clients<br/>
-Recruiters advertise job ads on SEEK system.
+Recruiters advertise job ads on SEEK system.<br/>
 They can choose Classic Ad, Standout Ad, or Premium Ad for their job ads<br/>
-The recruiters can be privileged clients of SEEK naming Unilever, Apple, Nike, Ford.
+The recruiters can be privileged clients of SEEK naming Unilever, Apple, Nike, Ford.<br/>
 All non privileged customers are Default<br/>

 Pure Javascript app running on NodeJS, only uses ES6, functional programming, and Jest as a test runner<br/>
 ### Prerequisites